-Those who suffer from chronic cough should know that millions are affected by this condition.
-It is important to note that coughing is considered as a symptom of seasonal allergies and millions suffer from this on a yearly basis.
+Many individuals suffer from chronic cough.
+Coughing is a symptom of seasonal allergies and millions suffer from this on a yearly basis.
 If the coughing is triggered by an allergy, the doctor can recommend the appropriate first aid measures and treatment options.
 The ideal way to stop the coughing caused by allergies is to directly deal with the source such as pollen, animal dander, dust mites and ragweed.

 Focus on the source of coughing

 It is a known fact that seasonal allergies mainly contribute to the three cause of chronic cough – asthma, upper airway cough syndrome and gastroesophageal reflux.
 It is important to consult a doctor in order to determine the exact cause of coughing.
 If the cough of the individual is not chronic which is defined as a cough that lasts at least eight weeks, it might be due to a common cold, bronchitis or flu.
-Take note that coughing can be triggered by other sources such as smoking, lung disease or a psychosomatic condition.
+Take note that coughing is due to other sources such as smoking, lung disease or a psychosomatic condition.
 In case the individual has difficulty breathing, persistent cough or does not respond to any treatment, consult a doctor for proper diagnosis.

 How allergies trigger coughing